Whether you qualify depends on:

 - be a full, standalone master’s course (not a top-up course)

-- be worth 180 credits - check the course provider’s website if you’re not sure
+- be worth at least 180 credits - check the course provider’s website if you’re not sure

 - have started on or after 1 August 2016

-Your course must be provided by a university or college in the UK (including the Open University).
-The university or college must also be either:
+Your course must be provided by an eligible university or college in the UK (including the Open University).
+Check with the university or college that your course is registered.

 Your course can be taught or research-based.